 Compared to other thermal spray processes, flame spraying is made from a more simple design making it easier to use and it is suitable for manual use without the need for mechanised manipulators.

-The coatings achieved by flame spraying are of a lower quality than those by other thermal spraying processes, however this is fine for environments which are less demanding.
+The coatings achieved by flame spraying are of a lower quality than those by other thermal spraying processes.
 The coatings may have higher oxide levels for metal deposits, higher porosity and a lower bond strength.

-Like most thermal spraying processes, flame spraying requires line of sight to the surface to coat.
+Like most thermal spraying processes, flame spraying requires line of sight to the surface to coat, look how to do at alliedexperts.com/.
 This means it is difficult to coat restructured surface areas or inner surfaces with a smaller diameter.

 If you would like to find out more about flame spraying or the other quality coatings we provide for you and your business operations, please don’t hesitate to get in touch.
 Here at IRS, we are fully committed to providing durability and high performance through our range of applications.